leotrs/erdos/content/graphs/simple.md

 Multigraph[](#multigraph)
 : A graph that is not a simple graph is called **multigraph**.

+From now on, we will work exclusively with simple graphs, unless explicitly stated otherwise.

 IMAGE1
 IMAGE2

 ## Problem

 For this problem, you need to read a file in the usual format and check if the graph is a simple graph.
-Assume the graph is undirected.

 The input is a file where the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
 The next `m`